alopez/nlu-class/index.md

 #### Time and Place

-- Tuesdays 16:10--17:00, Davide Hume Tower, lecture theatre A
+- Tuesdays 16:10--17:00, David Hume Tower, lecture theatre A
-- Friday, week 1: *15:10--1600*, Medical School, Teviot lecture theatre, doorway 5
 - Fridays 16:10--17:00, Medical School, Teviot lecture theatre, doorway 5

 Lectures will be recorded and made available through the university's